 § 3 Application Period

 (1) The competition comprises four quarterly award periods within the time frame from January 1st 2019 until December 31st 2019.
 The winner or winners will be decided by a competition jury (jury) with a minimum of 3 judges including a lead judge making the final overall decision in case an equality of vote might occur.
-For each awarding only the designs will be admitted, which are submitted in full and in the form required within the respective quarterly award period, i.e.before March 31st 2019, June 30th 201, September 30th 2019 respectively December 31st 2019 (closing date) to Protolabs.
+For each awarding only the designs will be admitted, which are submitted in full and in the form required within the respective quarterly award period, Refer to the website for actual dates..
 The date of receipt by Protolabs is imperative.

 (2) Each design may only be awarded once with a prize over the one-year overall duration of the competition.
 Each participant is allowed to file four different designs, which have to significantly differ from the other designs filed by the participant in both, type and layout.
 If a design is significantly different from any other design already filed will be determined by Protolabs in its own discretion.
 The decision is definite and does not require reasons.
 The participant shall not have any legal claim concerning admittance or a further determination by a third party.